VengeanceStudio/AbstractBar-Repo/README.md

 ## Notes

-- This addon is fully standalone and does not require AbstractUI
+- This addon is fully standalone
 - All broker modules work independently
 - Settings are saved in `AbstractBarDB` savedvariables